mm6/InternetOfThingsCourse/projects/project3/Project3_F21.md

 msg.payload : string[17]

 "{"lightValue":11}"

 ```

 :checkered_flag: Submit a screenshot showing Node-RED receiving the light values from the Argon.
 Be sure to capture the entire screen - showing the Node-RED flow and the debug window.
+Name the file "Node-RED1.jpg".

 :checkered_flag: Submit a screenshot showing the Javascript code that you wrote for the function node of Node-RED.
 This is the function that extracts the light value and passes the JSON string onto the debug node.
+Name the file "Javascript1.jpg".

 ### Part 5.
 Node RED publishes the data to MQTT for publish/subscribe